Visit the shop for 10% off your first buy using coupon "myfirstbuy"

 Art has been my passion for over 35 years and sharing passion through my art is my joy.
 I am inspired by the simple beauty seen in life.
 This beauty ranges from simple movement and line to its physical embodiment.
 There is inner beauty that all people and objects possess if seen in the proper light and perspective - metaphorically and literally speaking.
 Recognizing and recording the representation of that natural beauty is my desire and challenge.
-I typically focus on a single subject and paint in a realistic style with minimal or no supporting background.
+I typically focus on a single subject and paint in a realistic style with minimal or no supporting background in my oil paintings.

 I love people’s faces and find that portraying them through portraiture and figurative work is a very gratifying way to capture the moment and convey my vision of the personification of beauty to others.